zhangzq71/Arduino-FOC/docs/getting_started/minimal_download.md

 # <span class="simple">Simple<span class="foc">FOC</span>library</span> minimal code

 For those willing to experiment and to modify the code I suggest using the [minimal version](https://github.com/askuric/Arduino-FOC/tree/minimal) of the code.
- > This code is completely indepenedet and you can run it as any other Arduino Schetch without the need for any libraries.
+ > This code is completely independent and you can run it as any other Arduino Sketch without the need for any libraries.

-## Github webiste downlaod
+## Github website download
 - Go to [minimal branch](https://github.com/askuric/Arduino-FOC/tree/minimal)
-- Downlaod the code by clicking on the `Clone or Download > Download ZIP`.
+- Download the code by clicking on the `Clone or Download > Download ZIP`.
-- Unzip it and open the schetch in Arduino IDE.
+- Unzip it and open the sketch in Arduino IDE.

 ## Using terminal
 - Open the terminal: